torproject/onionbalance/docs/v2/running-onionbalance.rst

-The ``services`` section of the configuration file contains a list of master onion services that OnionBalance is responsible for.
+The ``services`` section of the configuration file contains a list of master onion services that Onionbalance is responsible for.

 Each ``key`` option specifies the location of the 1024 bit private RSA key for the onion service.
 This master private key determines the address